chriswooten/football/README.md

  * Starting rosters are 1 QB, 2 RB, 2 WR, 1 TE, and 3 FLEX
  * In addition to the 25 roster spots, teams have 4 [Injured Reserve](#injured-reserve) spots and 5 [Taxi Squad](#taxi-squad) spots

 ### Scoring
 Pretty standard 0.5 PPR.
 See [scoring details](#scoring-details)

 ### Waivers
  * Teams may use their unspent salary for blind bidding on free-agents during waivers
  * Link to leaague software's waiver bidding will be made available or it will be described here and distributed to the league.
- * FAAB claims will be processed every Thursday morning at 3 AM Central and every Sunday morning at 3 AM Central
+ * FAAB claims will be processed every Thursday morning at 3 AM Central and every Sunday morning at 3 AM Central (dependant on league software)
  * Free agents are always on waivers except while processing waiver bids
  * Players acquired from waivers
+ * Contract length must be posted within 48 hours of aquiring the player.
+If no length is posted, it will default to 1 year.
+ * The waiver window begins 1 month before the first regular season game.
+  * If contracts are not due before this, then waivers will open after contracts are due.
+ * Waivers close as soon as the week 17 games begin

 ### Bureaucracy
 #### Commissioner